-Moorilla Estate operates the Museum of Old and New Art located in Berriedale, Tasmania, delivers an annual summer festival known as Mona Foma, provides onsite hospitality offerings and produces wine from the operation of three vineyards within Tasmania.
+Moorilla Estate operates the Museum of Old and New Art located in Berriedale, Tasmania, delivers an annual summer festival known as Mona Foma (which concluded operations in February 2024), provides onsite hospitality offerings and produces wine from the operation of three vineyards within Tasmania.

-For the 2023 reporting year the number of employees engaged by Moorilla Estate averaged 503 people, with an increase to 656 people for the festival delivery requirements in February.
-Nearly all staff are based in Tasmania, Australia, with a few employees in Victoria, Australia and one employee based in Geneva, Switzerland.
+For the 2024 reporting year the number of employees engaged by Moorilla Estate averaged 509 people, with an increase to 652 people for the festival delivery requirements in March.
+Nearly all staff are based in Tasmania, Australia, with one employee in Victoria, Australia.

 Outside of Australia the Moorilla Estate operations include Material Institute, located in New Orleans, USA.
 Material Institute is a not-for-profit arts centre providing resources to a new generation of New Orleans artists.
 Material Institute is a learning environment that serves as a space for community, creative experimentation and expression in the fields of music, fashion and textiles and community gardening and directly employs 20 people.
 Moorilla Unit Trust is the asset and property owner for all Moorilla Estate operations.
 The Family Art Group is the acquirer of artworks for the Museum of Old and New Art.
 These two entities do not have any direct employees.

-Darklab is a creative organisation focussed on delivering major events and on the design and operation of creative precincts.
-It is responsible for the delivery of Hobart's annual winter festival known as Dark Mofo.
-It is a part-owner and operator of the hospitality venue In The Hanging Gardens as well as operating the Odeon Theatre, both located in Hobart, Tasmania.
-The number of Darklab employees during the reporting period averaged 77 people with an increase to 552 people for the winter festival.
-Darklab Developments is the property development arm of Darklab focused on redeveloping the Hanging Gardens hospitality and entertainment precinct.
+Darklab is a creative organisation focussed on delivering major events and the design and operation of creative precincts.
+It is responsible for the delivery of Hobart's annual winter festival known as Dark Mofo, however in the 2023-2024 reporting period this festival was primarily on hiatus in order to develop a renewed vision for the future.
+Darklab is a part-owner and operator of the hospitality venue In The Hanging Gardens as well as operating the Odeon Theatre, both located in Hobart, Tasmania.
+The number of Darklab employees during the reporting period averaged 71 people with an increase to 235 people for the winter festival.
+Darklab Developments is the property development arm of Darklab focused on redeveloping the In The Hanging Gardens hospitality and entertainment precinct.
 It does not have any direct employees.

 Aegres Art Group is a technology services company that delivers project services to the DSE subsidiary companies and other local clients in Hobart, Tasmania.
-Aegres directly employs 8 people in Tasmania.
+Aegres directly employed 8 people in Tasmania and was involved in a restructure in June 2024 which resulted in the closure of its operations at the end of the reporting period.